cjcokubo/PLAI/README.md

 <img width = "400" src="./Unity/Assets/Documentation/Images/Screenshot.png" />

 This project is a living template.
-Showcasing best practices and coding standards for many common workflows.
+It showcases the best practices and coding standards for many common workflows.

 **Includes Templates For** ...
 * Git Repo - Structure, .gitignore, ReadMe.md